1. What is the subcategory of the underlined verb in this sentence?

 Transitive Verbs have one complement, a noun phrase, so they have this basic structure.
-The verb baked is transitive when it has an NP complement like cupcakes.
+The verb baked is transitive when it has an NP or DP complement like cupcakes.
 Here are some other transitive structures: drank coffee, likes Linguistics, needs money, speaks Mandarin.

 When there is a noun phrase in the complement of a verb, we call it the direct object.
-And the direct object NP doesn’t have to be a single word.
+And the direct object NP or DP doesn’t have to be a single word.
 It could be a fairly complex phrase itself.
 As long as it’s a noun phrase and it’s the complement of a verb head, we call it the direct object, and the verb is a transitive verb.

 Intransitive verbs have no complement at all.
 These are verbs that describe an action or state that involves just a single participant, like sneezed or arrived or dances or slept.